The 15 Best Software Development Companies in Romania

 - Feedback delivery is generally direct but relationship-conscious.
 Criticism is framed constructively.

 - Standard business hours run 9 AM-6 PM EET (UTC+2).
 The 7-hour gap from US East Coast means overlap happens during Romania's late afternoon and US morning, roughly 9 AM-12 PM ET.
-Plan standups and sync meetings for that window.
+Plan standups and sync meetings for that window — a pattern consistent with broader best practices for managing remote development teams.

 "Romania comes 1st in Europe and 6th globally for the number of certified IT specialists per 1,000 inhabitants — more than in the USA." — US International Trade Administration